Tom Tunney: Alderman

 In 2002, just months before the 2003 municipal elections, 44th Ward Alderman Bernie Hansen announced that he would retire.
 Hansen resigned just months before the election so as to allow the mayor to appoint the replacement alderman.
 Mayor Richard M. Daley, with Hansen's consent, nominated Tunney to replace Hansen in December 2002.
 Tunney's nomination was confirmed by a 41–0 vote of the city council on January 16, 2003, and, with wide support in the Democratic Party, Tunney was elected to a four-year term as alderman on February 25, 2003.
 He has been re-elected four times, in 2007, 2011, 2015, and 2019.

 During his campaign Tunney claimed that he would address the potential conflict of interest which would arise through his business arrangements by selling his interest in four restaurants.
 After being elected and sworn in, Tunney decided not to sell.

 Tunney introduced an ordinance repealing Chicago's ban on foie gras in July 2007 and spearheaded passage of the repeal on May 14, 2008.

 Tunney considered running for mayor in 2011, but ultimately did not.

+In 2012, after arguing that allowing food trucks to operate was unfair to brick and mortar restaurants, Tunney was granted the power to write a Chicago ordinance regulating the food trucks.
+Critics have decried the ordinance as "designed to....halt the growth of a promising industry", and as structured to favor brick-and-mortar restaurant owners, who noted that Tunney is the owner of a brick and morar restaurant himself.

 In 2013, Tunney denied unattributed published reports that he supported moving or demolish the iconic scoreboard at Wrigley Field to clear the view for nearby rooftops owners.

 Tunney has had an often adversarial relationship with the Ricketts family, current owners of the Chicago Cubs, whose stadium, Wrigley Field, is located in his ward.
 The Ricketts family has accused Tunney of being, "needlessly disrespectful" in negotiations with them about the redevelopment of Wrigley Field.
 Cubs chairman Thomas S. Ricketts has publicly criticized Tunney.

 Tunney considered running for mayor in 2019, but ultimately did not.
 In the runoff of the election, Tunney endorsed Lori Lightfoot.

 On May 17, three days prior to her inauguration as mayor, Lightfoot tapped Tunney to serve as both vice mayor and chairman of the Council's Committee on Zoning, Landmarks and Building Standards.
 On May 29, 2019, Tunney was formally appointed as chairman of the Council's Committee on Zoning, Landmarks and Building Standards.

 In August 2022, Tunney announced that he would not run for an additional term on the Chicago City Council in 2023.
 Tunney considered challenging Mayor Lightfoot for mayor in the 2023 Chicago mayoral election, going as far as collecting signatures for a ballot petition.
 However, Tunney decided not to run and ultimately endorsed Paul Vallas ahead of the election's first round.
 Tunney has indicated that after leaving the City Council he intends to advocate of behalf the city's business community.